-In my last Teaching Letter (which you can read online if you missed it), we began exploring the comprehensive authority of the Word of God.
-We learned from Paul in2 Timothy 3:16–17 that “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.”
+In my last Teaching Letter, we began exploring the comprehensive authority of the Word of God.
+We learned from Paul in 2 Timothy 3:16–17 that “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.”
 If you want to be complete and thoroughly equipped for every good work, the source of it all is Scripture.

 We also examined Jesus’ relationship to the Word—both spoken and written—and found Him to both completely support and fulfill the authority of the Scripture.